Colchester United are proud to have one of the most accessible stadiums in the Football League.

 For more information on our prices for disabled supporters, please contact Chris Saward, Disabled Liaison Officer on 01206 755130 or firstname.lastname@example.org.

 What about the other parts of the day?

 Food: Grab yourself a burger or hot dog for just £3.50 or a cup of tea for only £1!

 Cost: For a family of four buying two hot dogs, two burgers, two cups of tea and two soft drinks, it comes to just £19!

-Match programme: For the ninth season running, our programme is only £3.
+Match programme: Grab a programme when you enter the ground.
 Keep right up to date with everything at the club and maybe get your programme signed too!

 Parking: You can park right outside of the stadium for just £6 per vehicle.
 We have over 40 specifically designated disabled parking bays, along with many more in the main car park, which are within easy reach of the stadium.

 Total cost: £21.50 + £19 + £3 + £6.00 = around £50 for a family day out at the home of your local team!

 If you've not been to the stadium before, it can sometimes be a daunting prospect.